eldronzhou/SDPRX/README.md

 plink --bfile test_geno --score res_22_1.txt 1 2 3 header --out test_1 # EUR
 plink --bfile test_geno --score res_22_2.txt 1 2 3 header --out test_2 # non-EUR
 ```
-If a validation dataset is available, one can further learn a linear combination of PRS based on the best performance in the validation dataset.
+If a validation dataset is available, one can further learn a linear combination of PRS (a * PRS_1 + (1-a) * PRS_2 for a grid of a ranging from 0 to 1 by a step of 0.5) based on the best performance in the validation dataset.

+## Citation

+Zhou G, Chen T, Zhao H. SDPRX: A statistical method for cross-population prediction of complex traits.
+Am J Hum Genet.
+2023 Jan 5;110(1):13-22. doi: 10.1016/j.ajhg.2022.11.007.